AQ / ISIL / A - EP 5

 Signal

-Signal to the ISIL, Al-Qaida and Associates and the global community the unacceptability of acts of terrorism.
+Signal to the ISIL, Al-Qaida, and Associates, as well as the global community, the unacceptability of acts of terrorism.

 Mandatory